Reason: Subject-centred reason in early modern philosophy

 The early modern era was marked by a number of significant changes in the understanding of reason, starting in Europe.
 One of the most important of these changes involved a change in the metaphysical understanding of human beings.
 Scientists and philosophers began to question the teleological understanding of the world.
 Nature was no longer assumed to be human-like, with its own aims or reason, and human nature was no longer assumed to work according to anything other than the same "laws of nature" which affect inanimate things.
 This new understanding eventually displaced the previous world view that derived from a spiritual understanding of the universe.

 Accordingly, in the 17th century, René Descartes explicitly rejected the traditional notion of humans as "rational animals", suggesting instead that they are nothing more than "thinking things" along the lines of other "things" in nature.
 Any grounds of knowledge outside that understanding was, therefore, subject to doubt.

-In his search for a foundation of all possible knowledge, Descartes deliberately decided to throw into doubt all knowledge – except that of the mind itself in the process of thinking:
+In his search for a foundation of all possible knowledge, Descartes brought into doubt all knowledge—except that of the mind itself in the process of thinking:

 At this time I admit nothing that is not necessarily true.
-I am therefore precisely nothing but a thinking thing; that is a mind, or intellect, or understanding, or reason – words of whose meanings I was previously ignorant.
+I am therefore precisely nothing but a thinking thing; that is a mind, or intellect, or understanding, or reason—words of whose meanings I was previously ignorant.

-This eventually became known as epistemological or "subject-centred" reason, because it is based on the knowing subject, who perceives the rest of the world and itself as a set of objects to be studied, and successfully mastered by applying the knowledge accumulated through such study.
-Breaking with tradition and many thinkers after him, Descartes explicitly did not divide the incorporeal soul into parts, such as reason and intellect, describing them as one indivisible incorporeal entity.
+This eventually became known as epistemological or "subject-centred" reason, because it is based on the knowing subject, who perceives the rest of the world and itself as a set of objects to be studied, and successfully mastered, by applying the knowledge accumulated through such study.
+Breaking with tradition and with many thinkers after him, Descartes explicitly did not divide the incorporeal soul into parts, such as reason and intellect, describing them instead as one indivisible incorporeal entity.